gap-actions/setup-gap/README.md

 It is intended to be used by the Continuous Integration (CI) action of a GAP package, that is by an action which runs a package's test suite.

+## Supported OSes

+This action can be run on macOS and Ubuntu.

 ## Usage

 The action `setup-gap-for-packages` has to be called by the workflow of a GAP